mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/developing-services/cli-spec/index.md

 model: /mesosphere/dcos/2.0/data.yml
 enterprise: false
 ---

-This document is intended for a developer creating new DC/OS CLI subcommands.
+This document is intended for a developer creating new DC/OS&trade; CLI subcommands.
 See also [{{ model.packageRepo }} Getting Started][1].

 The [DC/OS command-line interface (CLI)](/mesosphere/dcos/2.0/cli/) is a utility to manage cluster nodes, install and manage packages, inspect the cluster state, and manage services and tasks.
 The DC/OS CLI is open and extensible: anyone can create a new subcommand and make it available for installation by end users.
-For example, the [Spark DC/OS service][2] provides CLI extensions for working with Spark.
+For example, the [Spark&trade; DC/OS service][2] provides CLI extensions for working with Spark.
 When installed, you can type the following command to submit Spark jobs and query their status:

     dcos spark [<flags>] <command>